klogins-hash/mcp-servers-monorepo/README.md

 - **Can contribute back** to original repositories
 - **No extra files** - works like normal Git
 - **Railway deployment** works exactly the same
+- **Automated fork sync** - keeps your forks updated with official repos

 ## Getting Started